hyperstack-org/hyperstack/docs/dsl/hyper-model.md

   failed: Error in connection establishment: net::ERR_CONNECTION_REFUSED
   ```
   Check to see if you are including the pusher-fake gem.
-  Hyperstack will always try to use pusher-fake if it sees the gem included.
+  Hyperloop will always try to use pusher-fake if it sees the gem included.
 Remove it and you should be good to go.
 See [issue #5](https://github.com/hyper-react/HyperMesh/issues/5) for more details.

 - **Cannot connect with ActionCable.**
   Make sure that `config.action_cable.allowed_request_origins` includes the url you use for development (including the port) and that you are using `Puma`.

 - **Attributes are not being converted from strings, or do not have their default values**
 Eager loading is probably turned off.
-Hyperstack needs to eager load `Hyperstack/models` so it can find all the column information for all Isomorphic models.
+Hyperloop needs to eager load `Hyperloop/models` so it can find all the column information for all Isomorphic models.

 - **When starting rails you get a message on the rails console `couldn't find file 'browser'`**
 The `hyper-component` v0.10.0 gem removed the dependency on opal-browser.
 You will have to add the 'opal-browser' gem to your Gemfile.